 - 1. In the Power Systems Resource area, select the managed system in which you are exchanging a part. - 2.
 Select one of the following options: - If you are replacing a part that is not part of a serviceable event from the Actions menu, expand Service and Support > Hardware > Exchange FRU. - If you are exchanging a part to repair a serviceable event, see Starting a repair action. - 3.
 On the Exchange FRU page, select the enclosure from which you want to replace the part from the Installed Enclosure Types list. - 4.
-From the list, select the type of part you want to exchange, and click Next. - 5.
-From the list, select the location code of the part you want to exchange, and click Add. - 6.
+Select the type of part that you want to exchange, and click Next. - 5.
+Select the location code of the part that you want to exchange, and click Add. - 6.
 After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to exchange the part.